surge-synthesizer/surge/doc/Developer Guide.md

 * The code is formatted with 4 spaces tab width, and we use `clang-format` to automatically style things as you type.
 Any and all pull requests are verified against `clang-format` and if a PR doesn't adhere to the formatting rules we've set, CI will fail (`linux-codequality` job).
 Make sure the diffs you submit for merging are compliant to our `clang-format`!
+* `clang-format` is not able to format `CMakeLists` but some IDEs have their own formatting tools for it.
+The chosen formatting style here is: 2 space indents/tabs and no space between `if` and following`()`.
+If your IDE is set to auto-format cmake files make sure to configure it accordingly.

 ### Naming